Advanced setups

 This page covers hybrid setups that are not recommended for most use cases, but may be helpful for some custom Data Commons instances:

 - Running the data management container locally, and the service container in Google Cloud.
+In this scenario, you store your input data locally, and write the output to Cloud Storage and Cloud SQL.
 This might be useful for users with very large data sets, that would like to cut down on output generation times and the cost of storing input data in addition to output data.

 - Running the service container locally, and the data management container in Google Cloud.
 If you have already set up a data processing pipeline to send your input data to Google Cloud, but are still iterating on the website code, this might be a useful option.